Best practice and Viva guidance and guidelines for named contacts working with students with Autistic Spectrum Conditions (ASC).

 We share with you practical tips based on evidence from our research to enable you to make your learning and teaching practices more accessible and support you to build better relationships with autistic students.

-Guidelines for Named Contacts for students with Autistic Spectrum Disorders (ASDs)
+Guidelines for Named Contacts for students with Autistic Spectrum Conditions

-This document contains an overview of ASDs, comprehensive information about the difficulties students with ASDs can experience, and details of the role of the Named Contact.
+This document contains an overview of ASCs, comprehensive information about the difficulties students with ACDs can experience, and details of the role of the Named Contact.

-Viva Guidance for students who have Asperger Syndrome
+Viva Guidance for students who have Autistic Spectrum Conditions

 This guide has been produced to:

-- Raise awareness of the particular difficulties that students with Asperger’s Syndrome may face when undertaking a Viva examinations.
+- Raise awareness of the particular difficulties that students with ASC may face when undertaking a Viva examinations.

 - Provide simple straightforward advice on reasonable adjustments that can be made.